-In order to address KCSIE requirements, all volunteers are asked to complete an application form, prove their identity and undergo a DBS check.
+To address KCSIE (2022) requirements, all volunteers are asked to complete an application form, prove their identity and undergo a DBS check.
 Like all staff, three references will be sought for the volunteer so as to seek out their suitability to work in a School.
 Once all checks have been completed, the Headmaster will sign off that all checks have been completed satisfactorily.
 On arrival they will attend training on Safeguarding, Health and Safety, and Fire training.